-At Occupational Therapy Connections we have extensive experience and training providing trauma-sensitive sensory-based treatment to assist with these types of symptoms.
-Treatment provided by Occupational Therapy Connections is complimentary to other services such as counseling and medical treatment, and we are skilled in collaborating with both the families and other service providers.
+At Occupational Therapy Connections therapists Carol Neu-Frauman and Abigail (Abby) Avery have developed expertise and extensive experience providing trauma-sensitive sensory-based treatment to assist with these types of symptoms.
+Treatment provided by Occupational Therapy Connections is complimentary and supportive to other services such as counseling and medical treatment.
+We are skilled and willing to collaborate with families and other service providers.

 If you are interested in learning more about the services available at Occupational Therapy Connections or if you have questions, please call us at (317) 581-1185.